The Social Impact of Drug & Alcohol

 3. These families don’t have someone to help them

 Drug addiction puts a strain on any relationships one might have with their employers and coworkers.
 When employees show up to work drunk, high, or even hungover, they pose a risk to themselves and anyone they might come into contact with during their shift.
+The chance of a work injury taking place increases.
+Because of this, the insurance premiums for the employer and the other employees are also bound to increase.
 Small to mid-sized businesses are likely to go under if their employees are using drugs at work.

 Coworkers are increasingly stressed from picking up extra shifts and wondering about their safety when a drug addict shows up to work in a state of intoxication.
 They work harder to make sure that their place of employment stays in business.